 Social listening

-To keep a keen eye on what your top competitors are up to on social media, it’s also a good idea to set up a social listening strategy.
-Hootsuite Streams allow you to gather your competitors’ content in one dashboard in real time.
+Set up a social listening strategy to keep a keen eye on your top competitors’ social media activity.
+Hootsuite Listening‘s industry-leading AI-powered social listening tool allows you to gather your competitors’ content in one dashboard in real time.

 Learn more about how to set up a social listening strategy.